When you or a loved one have fallen ill, your biggest priority is your health and the last thing you need to be concerned about are medical bills.

 - Consider debt consolidation: You can use debt consolidation to combine all of your high-interest debts (which includes other unsecured non-medical debt) to one lower-interest debt which you can pay off with a single payment by using a balance-transfer credit card or a personal loan.
 Debt consolidation is a great option if your credit score is high enough to land you a 0% APR credit card or a low-interest rate on a personal loan.
 You should aim to pay off your consolidated loan in five years and remain debt-free once the loan is paid off.

-If you are interested in taking the first steps to rid yourself of debt once and for all, take a look at our top debt relief companies.
+If you are interested in taking the first steps to rid yourself of debt once and for all, look to one of our top debt relief companies here.